The Collective Leadership Programme has eight live participant sites across Scotland, with over 25 in active discussion.

 A fully-funded residential programme.
 Acceptance will be via an application form which we put on this page.

 On-going peer support and training, to be co-designed with the facilitators themselves.

 You will be willing and able (with any necessary permissions) to facilitate at least one partnership group.
 Allocation of work will be done in conjunction with a member of the team after a supportive discussion with you about your readiness.

-Facilitation is focussed upon the real, complex work that teams are doing and so there will not be one model that works for all teams.
-As a guide, however, participation as a facilitator in the Collective Leadership programme may involve working for around 6 to 12 months with a team on the complex issue they are trying to address.
+Facilitation is focused upon the real, complex work that teams are doing and so there will not be one model that works for all teams.
+As a guide, however, participation as a facilitator in the Collective Leadership Programme may involve working for around 6 to 12 months with a team on the complex issue they are trying to address.
 This could be a pattern of monthly meetings with the partnership team, where the real work is done, but where some time is also set aside to focus on what is being learned about Collective Leadership.